sthomer/infoviz-climate/Stories.md

 ## Story 2.1

 We could extend or use this version instead of story 2 but this time, we inclue multiple variables in the map.
 In this case we could choose which variables we want to show on the map.
 Each variable would have its own representation.
 An example would be that the people affected/dead would have a bubble(circle) representation.
-Tempratures are colors based.
+Temperatures are color-based.

 ### Variables

-1. people who are affected by extreme tempratures
+1. people who are affected by extreme temperatures
-2. people who died by extreme tempratures
+2. people who died by extreme temperatures
-3. temprature of the sea level [it can be found here if you searched for Global Mean Sea Surface Temperature ](http://geodata.grid.unep.ch)
+3. temperature of the sea level [it can be found here if you searched for Global Mean Sea Surface Temperature ](http://geodata.grid.unep.ch)